getsolus/solus-site.github.io/content/blog/2023/08/state-of-solus-august-2023/index.md

 ### Releasing Solus 4.4

 The 4.4 ISOs were released at the beginning of July.
-Thanks to all our [OpenCollentive backers](https://opencollective.com/getsolus) for testing the pre-release images.
+Thanks to all our [OpenCollective backers](https://opencollective.com/getsolus) for testing the pre-release images.
 If you haven’t heard about it and would like to learn more, check out our [release blog post here](/2023/07/08/solus-4-4-released/) and catch up on all the awesome stuff that went into it!

 ## Next Steps